conda/conda/docs/source/build_tutorials/app.rst

       entry: open ${PREFIX}/bin/rodeo_mac.command [osx]

-Finally, a logo PNG file is provided in the conda build reciped that will be displayed in Anaconda Navigator.
+Finally, a logo PNG file is provided in the conda build recipe that will be displayed in Anaconda Navigator.
 You can download the
 `app.png file <https://github.com/yhat/rodeo/blob/master/resources/app.png>`_ directly
 from the Github repository.